 From the Treaty of Ghent to the Armistice

 As we reflect on the causes and devastating casualties of The Great War – the “war to end all wars” – the success of the alliance of the United States and Great Britain during the war can be traced back to the “firm and universal peace” that has most often existed between the United States and Great Britain since 1814.
 One hundred years after the Armistice, both countries and much of Europe are marking this important anniversary.
 The United States World War One Centennial Commission has lead the way for America, marking significant moments of the U.S. participation in the war.
 The United Kingdom, equally, has had special events since the summer of 2014.
 And the countries of Europe that engaged in World War I have hosted and will host many similar commemorations.

-This Sunday, November 11, 2018, is the 100th anniversary of the Armistice with Germany.
-As a special tribute to the millions of armed forces and civilians affected by The Great War, the United States World War One Centennial Commission, with its European counterparts and groups all across the U.S., will participate in “Bells of Peace, A World War I Remembrance.”
+Sunday, November 11, 2018, marks the 100th anniversary of the Armistice with Germany.
+As a special tribute to the millions of armed forces and civilians affected by The Great War, the United States World War One Centennial Commission, with its European counterparts and groups all across the U.S., participated in “Bells of Peace, A World War I Remembrance.”